 Overall presentation (15% of thesis mark): Format (sub-sections, figures and tables, references), presentation quality (grammar, lack of typographical errors), proper content in Abstract and Front Matter (list of Figures; list of Tables).

-Research Performance (20% of total mark)
+Research Performance (30% of total mark)

-The two reports and interactions with supervisor(s) will constitute the mark.
+The two reports and interviews with supervisor(s) along the Thesis Proposal presentation will constitute the mark.